itsakettle/itsakettle.github.io.unpublished/_posts/2017-03-17-inside_som.md

 ![plot of chunk 2d-iris-example](assets/img/inside_som/figure/2d-iris-example-1.png)

-This can only be known as a catepillar plot.
+It kind of looks like a catepillar.
 Of course since the dimensions are low we can visualise the location of each code, the code represents each data point and the species of each data point (using colour).

 {% highlight r %}